-Spike, Kelly, Tony, Daz and Setariki.
+Spike, Kelly, Tony, Daz, Setariki and James.

 Radio by and for rooming house residents and the homeless with interviews, stories, focus on health and housing issues as well as music and arts from our unsung community.